|GIANT SUPER RACE

 (published in 1894)

 medallion to the surface.
 One of the workmen, Jacob W. Moffit, from Chillicothe, was the first to discover it in the drill residue.
-A noted scholar of the time, Professor Alexander
+A noted scholar of the time, Professor Alexander Winchell,

 reported in his book Sparks From a Geologist's Hammer, that he received from another eye-witness, W.H.
-Wilmot, a detailed statement, dated December 4, 1871, of the
+Wilmot, a detailed statement, dated December 4, 1871, of the deposits and depths

 Both sides of the medallion were marked with artwork and hieroglyphs, but these had not been metalengraved or stamped.
 Rather, the figures had somehow been etched in acid, to a

-also crowned.
+crowned.
 The woman appears to be speaking.
-On the opposite side is another central figure, that looks like a crouching animal: it has long, pointed ears, large eyes and mouth,
+On the opposite side is another central figure, that looks like a crouching animal: it has long, pointed ears, large eyes and mouth, claw-like

 1879, some Indiana archaeologists dug into an ancient burial mound at Brewersville, Indiana, and unearthed a human skeleton that measured nine feet eight inches in length.
 A mica